Tron0/AkladellWebsite/rules.md

 through the list, simply repeat until it is.

-**Known Spells:** Chaos Mages initially have access to ten 1st-level spells and two Cantrips as well as “Read Magic”, a first level blue spell.
+**Known Spells:** Chaos Mages initially have access to ten 1st-level spells and two Cantrips as well as “Read Chaos Magic”, a first level blue spell.
 Refer to the spell table above to identify how many of the ten spells are already inscribed and comprehended in the spellbook.
 Any remaining spells out of the initial ten, which are not yet understood,